enero-o/montgo-auth-fix/README.md

 1. Add expiry to jwt sessions, currently set to 1m for testing.

 2. Handle token expiry error in auth middleware.

+## Changes made

+1. Updated db connection string, ones provided couldn't connect.

+2. Updated mongoose package and connection method to match db version.

+3. These changes, can be found in this PR [https://github.com/enero-o/montgo-auth-fix/pull/1]